The Language of Hyperelastic Materials: Data-Driven Discovery of Hyperelastic Constitutive Laws

 In eq. \eqref{eq:hyperelastic grammar for discovery}, as done previously, we use the symbol "$|$" to separate grammar rules with the same left-hand side.
 The grammar $\hat{\curlyG}_{\text{HMs}}$ contains additions and multiplications between terminals and thus it can potentially derive the NH model.
 However, the $\log(\Tilde{I}_2 /3)$ operation of the GT model or additional $+$ operations for the IS and HW models cannot be used when deriving the library of constitutive laws, hence these constitutive laws cannot be recovered exactly.
 Thus, for the data obtained using these laws our goal is to discover parsimonious expressions that deliver a physical behavior similar to the baseline using the available grammar $\hat{\curlyG}_{\text{HMs}}$.
+Moreover, for the case of the OG model the principal stretches are not included in the grammar.
+Therefore, the symbolic regression pipeline is forced to discover a surrogate that performs closely to the OG model using the invariants.

-\paragraph{Training Setup.}We derive expressions from the language $\curlyL(\hat{\curlyG}_{\text{HMs}})$ and construct a library of $N_{\text{train}}=600,000$ valid constitutive models for different hyperelastic materials.
+\paragraph{Training Setup}We derive expressions from the language $\curlyL(\hat{\curlyG}_{\text{HMs}})$ and construct a library of $N_{\text{train}}=600,000$ valid constitutive models for different hyperelastic materials.
 We then train the recursive tree VAE model on this library.
 For the VAE, we set $\beta=0.0001$ in eq. \eqref{eq:training loss} and $\alpha = 0.0001$ for the reparameterization trick, see Section \ref{model_discovery}.
 We choose the latent dimension of the VAE as $n=8$, the learning rate as $0.001$ and the width of the recursive encoder and decoder as $128$.
 We check the performance of the model against $N_{\text{test}} = 100$ test expressions using a root mean tree edit distance metric \cite{zhang1989simple}.

-\paragraph{Data-driven Discovery.}Once we train the model on the library, we perform gradient-free optimization on the latent space of the RTGVAE to discover different hyperelastic material models using the CMA-ES method.
-For CMA-ES we consider the number of new solutions per iteration as $1,000$ trees, a zero mean, a $0.1$ variance and $10$ maximum iterations per adaptation.
-Since dense (full-field) displacement measurements are available and the expression of the baseline constitutive law is known, we can assess the goodness of fit using a root mean square error metric:
+\paragraph{Data-driven Discovery} Once we train the model on the library, we perform gradient-free optimization on the latent space of the RTGVAE to discover different hyperelastic material models using the CMA-ES method.
+For CMA-ES in the supervised case we consider the number of new solutions per iteration as $1,000$ trees, a zero mean, a $0.1$ variance and $10$ maximum iterations per adaptation.
+In the unsupervised case, we consider $100$ new solutions per iteration, and $15$ maximum iterations per adaptation.

+In the supervised case, we assess the goodness of fit using a root mean square error metric: